Advanced Angular: AI-Ready Architectures with Signals

 Bonus: Round Table with Your Trainers

 All workshop participants are invited to a round table with the trainers.
-Here, the
+This is where the workshop becomes a consulting session: bring your project-specific questions and discuss them with us.

 Agenda